hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 millions of trades then that means thousands of trades for each stock symbol, so potentially a very long list.

+## Running -- sequence

+TODO
+The following sections describe how to run the example on your local machine, on Docker or Kubernetes.
+For all, there is a partial ordering on the modules.

+1. `zookeeper` TODO
+2. `kafka-broker` TODO
+ * `kafdrop` TODO
+ * `topic-create` TODO
+3. `hazelcast-node` TODO
+4. `webapp` TODO
+ * `trade-producer` TODO

 ## Running -- Localhost

 TODO